 clipConvexPolygonInPlace MethodStatic

-Clip a polygon to one side of a plane.
+Clip a polygon to one side of a plane in place.

 - For a convex input polygon, the output polygon is also convex.